tomwhartung/always_learning_codelabs/02-google_analytics/README.md

 - `performance.measure` always uses the last timing mark set
   - Using the last timing mark allows us to determine when all images are visible on the page

+## Section 8 - Step 4: Measuring when JavaScript has finished executing

+- Add call to `performance.mark('js:execute');` after the last script tag without the `async` attribute in `index.html`
+- Add function `function measureJavaSciptExecutionTime` , to calculate the duration, to `perf-analytics.js`

+-